How to Block YouTube Ads in 2025

 YouTube ad blocking via browser extensions are usually thwart with issues as YouTube continues to try and blunt their effectiveness.
 The benefit of Magic Lasso Adblock is that it is regularly and frequently updated to ensure this doesn’t become a problem.
 YouTube ad blocking in Magic Lasso is also easy to setup and easy to keep up to date.

-How to block YouTube ads using a VPN or Pi-hole
+How to block YouTube ads using a VPN

-What does a VPN or Pi-hole cost?
+What does a VPN cost?

 There are thousands of VPN providers available, all at different price points with varying privacy policies and approaches.
 Irrespective of the VPN provider you select, there is usually a monthly or yearly cost to use the service, however there are also some rare providers that may offer a lifetime subscription option.